jamesplease/focus/README.md

 ### `<Focusable />`

-A [Component](https://reactjs.org/docs/react-component.html) that creates a focusable node in the focus tree.
+A [Component](https://reactjs.org/docs/react-component.html) that represents a focusable node in the focus tree.

 All props are optional.